MicrosoftDocs/memdocs/sccm/core/get-started/technical-preview.md

     - SQL Server 2014 (with service pack 1 or later)
     - SQL Server 2012 (with service pack 3 or later)

-- The site supports up to 10 clients, which must run one of the following versions of Windows:
+- The site supports up to 10 clients, which can run any [supported client OS version](/sccm/core/plan-design/configs/supported-operating-systems-for-clients-and-devices).<!-- SCCMDocs#1656 -->

-    - Windows 10
-    - Windows 8.1
-    - Windows 7

 > [!Note]
 > The inclusion of these products in this content doesn't imply an extension of support for a version that's beyond its support lifecycle.
 Configuration Manager doesn't support products that are beyond their support lifecycle.
 For more information, see [Microsoft Lifecycle Policy](https://go.microsoft.com/fwlink/p/?LinkId=208270).